Skip to main content

 To deploy the backend, the above instructions for running locally also apply, except you should use a production-ready ASGI server such as hypercorn instead of the Quart dev server.
 See the official Quart documentation for more details on deploying Quart applications.

-To deploy the frontend, open .env.production in the frontend directory and configure the following properties (using the URL or server IP address where your backend is hosted):
+To deploy the frontend, open .env.production in the frontend directory and set the URL or server IP address where your backend is hosted:

 VITE_API_BASE_URL=https://{your-backend-url}